findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 	5. His role in the cosmos was that he became the supreme ruler of Heaven, Earth, and the Underworld, governing gods, spirits, and humans.
 He was often portrayed as majestic figure in a imperial robe, which shows how divine order mirrors early bureaucracy
 	6. Heavenly court functions much like the Chinese imperial court With ministers, generals, scribes, and inspectors who report on human deeds
-6. Yellow Emperor
+6. Yellow Emperor (Myth and Archeology)
 	1. Founding myth: Yellow Emperor
 		* Huangdi 黄帝 (2697-2598 BCE) - the ancestor of Huaxia
 			* concept of Chinese civilization
 		* Yellow Emperor and his court officials are credited with the institutions of rule are credited with the institutions of rule, sophisticated calendars, and writing
 	* Jianhu and Peiligang culture (around 7000 - 5000 BCE) (Henan, Yellow River)
 		* one of the earliest northern villages, with millet farming, music (bone flutes), and proto writing
-7. Early modern humans (Home Sapiens) in China
+7. Early modern humans (Home Sapiens) in China  (Myth and Archeology)
+	1.
-8. First Neolithic villages in China (Yellow River and Yangtze River basins)
+8. First Neolithic villages in China (Yellow River and Yangtze River basins) (Myth and Archeology)
-	1. Early village, linked to the origins of rice agriculture in the south (Yangzi Valley) Togther, they show that the roots of Chinese civization came form both the Yangzi (Rice) and (Millet) basins
+	1. Early village, linked to the origins of rice agriculture in the south (Yangzi Valley) Together, they show that the roots of Chinese cavitation came form both the Yangzi (Rice) and (Millet) basins
-9. Longshan culture
+9. Longshan culture (Myth and Archeology)
+	1. Societies became stratisfied, large number of ordered communities (ex. wan guo "ten thousands state")
-10. Erlitou culture
+10. Erlitou culture (Myth and Archeology)
+	1. 1900 - 1500 BCE
+	2. The Erlitou culture may have evolved from the matrix of Longshan culture; originally centered around Henan and Shanxi Province, the culture spread to Shaanxi and Hubei Province
+	3. Erlitou monopolized the production of ritual bronze vessels, including the earliest recovered dings
+		* Bronze jue - wine vessel
-11. Shu culture
+11. Shu culture (Myth and Archeology)
+	1. 1300 - 1100 BCE
+	2. At the time they created sacrificial altars
+		1. It consisted of 3 levels:
+			1. Bottom Level: Circular b bearing, had a pair of fabulous animals
+			2. Second Level: 4 standing human if supp
 12. Late bronze culture
 13. Xia dynasty
 14. Shang dynasty